 The perfect way of getting to Bwindi impenetrable forest national park is either by Air or by Road.

 Most of the gorilla safaris to Bwindi impenetrable forest national park start from either Kampala or Entebbe.

-The distance and way to Bwindi forest national park for gorilla trekking is roughly 9-10 hours driving on the road and is about 1 hour and 30 minutes on a flying safari.
+The roads meet at Butogota, 17km from the Buhoma entrance gate and in these, we recommend a 4×4 safari customized vehicle during the wet season.
+Consequently, the distance and way to Bwindi Forest National Park for gorilla trekking is roughly 9-10 hours driving on the road and about 1 hour and 30 minutes on a flying safari.

-From Queen Elizabeth National Park through Kihihi to Buhoma (3-4 hours) Kampala –Ntungamo-Rukungiri-Kihihi-Buhoma(9-10 hours), Kampala through Mbarara city (9-10) hours, Kampala-kabale-Kanungu (10 hours), we highly recommend a 4×4 tourist vehicle for the journey since the roads are slippery and muddy most especially in the rainy seasons.
+From Queen Elizabeth National Park through Kihihi to Buhoma (3-4 hours) Kampala –Ntungamo-Rukungiri-Kihihi-Buhoma(9-10 hours), Kampala through Mbarara city (9-10) hours, Kampala-Kabale-Kanungu (10 hours), we highly recommend a 4×4 tourist vehicle for the journey since the roads are slippery and muddy most especially in the rainy seasons.

-Travellers to do gorilla trekking in Bwindi must have obtained a gorilla permit.
+Travelers to do gorilla trekking in Bwindi must have obtained a gorilla permit.
 As we speak, the Gorilla permits cost USD700 per permit per person.

 Safari Vacations and Travel Services designs itineraries in Uganda, Rwanda, and the DRC with over 10 years of experience and we are proud of our reputation for executing some of the most highly-rated vacation experiences.
 Our local consultants plan your preferred itinerary using expert ground knowledge.
 We take care of all the local logistics like permits, accommodation, and transport.
 And also, manage your entire trip, from start to finish.